notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 These affect open and save operations.

 * **Default Directory**:
-    * `Follow current document`: open/save dialogs will default to the current directory for the current file
+    * `Follow current document`: Open/save dialogs will default to the current directory for the current file.
-    * `Remember last used directory`: open/save dialogs will remember the last directory you used in the dialog on subsequent uses of the dialogs (regardless of where the current file is located).  _Note_: the last used directory will only be updated when the **Open** or **Save** option is selected; if you **Cancel** or escape out of dialog, the last used directory will not be updated and will keep its previous value.
+    * `Remember last used directory`: Open/save dialogs will remember the last directory you used in the dialog on subsequent uses of the dialogs (regardless of where the current file is located).  _Note_: The last used directory will only be updated when the **Open** or **Save** option is selected; if you **Cancel** or escape out of dialog, the last used directory will not be updated and will keep its previous value.
-        - In older versions, the last used directory is not remembered across runs of Notepad++: if you restart Notepad++, when you first initiate a **Save As**, it will prompt with the directory the `notepad++.exe` file is in.
+        - In older versions, the last used directory is not remembered across runs of Notepad++: If you restart Notepad++, when you first initiate a **Save As**, it will prompt with the directory the `notepad++.exe` file is in.
 But starting in v8.5.5, the active session file actually tracks that directory.
     * `___ ...`: this entry box with no label allows you to browse to a default directory, and all open/save dialogs will start in that directory
-* `☐ Open all files of folder instead of launching Folder as Workspace on folder dropping`: when checked, if you drag a folder from a Windows Explorer window, Notepad++ will open all the files individually; when unchecked, Notepad++ will use the Folder as Workspace feature when you drag the folder into Notepad++
+* `☐ Open all files of folder instead of launching Folder as Workspace on folder dropping`: When checked, if you drag a folder from a Windows Explorer window, Notepad++ will open all the files individually; when unchecked, Notepad++ will use the Folder as Workspace feature when you drag the folder into Notepad++.

 ### Recent Files History

-These change how the list of recent files is displayed in the File menu.
+These change how the list of recent files is displayed in the **File** menu.

-* `☐ Don't check at launch time`: will skip checking whether files in the Recent Files History list exist at launch time.
+* `☐ Don't check at launch time`: Will skip checking whether files in the Recent Files History list exist at launch time.
-    * this is useful if you have files on a network drive which intermittently isn't visible, and want files to remain in the Recent Files History list
+    * This is useful if you have files on a network drive which intermittently isn't visible, and want files to remain in the Recent Files History list.
-    * this is also useful if you like knowing what files were previously edited, even after you've deleted those files from the folder
+    * This is also useful if you like knowing what files were previously edited, even after you've deleted those files from the folder.
-* `Max number of entries`: show the _n_ most recent files in the list
+* `Max number of entries`: Show the _n_ most recent files in the list.
-* `☐ In Submenu`: will show the recent files in a "Recent Files" submenu of the File menu, rather than directly in the file menu
+* `☐ In Submenu`: Will show the recent files in a "Recent Files" submenu of the **File** menu, rather than directly in the **File** menu.
-* `☐ Only File Name`: will show just the file name, without the drive or path
+* `☐ Only File Name`: Will show just the file name, without the drive or path.
-* `☐ Full File Name Path`: will show the full path, including drive, path, and file name
+* `☐ Full File Name Path`: Will show the full path, including drive, path, and file name.
-* `☐ Customize Maximum Length`: will only list the first _n_ characters from the full file path
+* `☐ Customize Maximum Length`: Will only list the first _n_ characters from the full file path.

 _Note_: Please understand that the Recent Files History shows the history of files recently _closed_, not recently _opened_.